Jul 23, 2022 Motorcycle & Bicycle Accidents, Personal Injury

 - 10. 10.
 San Antonio Law: Bicycle Light Ordinance

 - 11. 11.
-There Is a Time Limit for Filing Your Accident Claim
+There Is a Time Limit for Filing Your Bicycle Accident Insurance Claim

-- 12. If You Are a Cyclist Who’s Been Injured, Call Crosley Law Today for a Free Consultation
+- 12. If You Are an Injured Cyclist, Call Crosley Law Today for a Free Consultation

-Many of our bicycle accident lawyers are avid cyclists, so we are very familiar with how easy it is to have a near-miss or accident with a car.
+Many of our bicycle accident lawyers are avid cyclists, so we know how easy it is to have a near-miss or accident with a car.
 Unfortunately, when a bicycle and motor vehicle collide, the cyclist often suffers serious injuries.

-If you were involved in a car accident while riding your bike, you may be able to make an insurance claim to help you pay medical bills or damages.
-If you have serious injuries, keep reading to find out how a free consultation with a San Antonio bicycle accident lawyer can help you get the compensation you deserve.
+After a car accident, cyclists should make an insurance claim to help their pay medical bills or damages.
+If you have serious injuries from a wreck, keep reading.
+We’ll explain our bike laws and outline how a free consultation with a San Antonio bicycle accident lawyer can help you get the compensation you deserve.

 1. Seek Medical Treatment Immediately

-Regardless of whether you think you have any serious injuries or a claim with insurance, the best thing to do after any bike accident is seek medical treatment.
+Regardless of whether you think you have any serious injuries or an insurance claim, you should seek medical treatment after a car accident.

-Adrenaline can mask the pain of injuries, so even if you do not feel like something is wrong, you may be hurt.
-This is especially true for bicycle accidents; you may not realize that you’ve been badly injured because you attribute the pain to road rash or general soreness.
+Adrenaline can mask the pain of injuries.
+Even if you do not feel like something is wrong, you may be hurt.
+This is especially true for bicycle accidents.
+You may not realize that you’re badly injured because you attribute the pain to general soreness.

 Delaying treatment is not only bad for your long-term health, but it’s also bad for your insurance claim.
 Many people resist going to the doctor at first, expecting their pain to get better on its own.
 They may put up with days or even weeks of discomfort, with no improvement, before seeking help.

-The longer you wait, however, the harder it is to prove that your pain was directly caused by the bike crash, and the more likely the insurance company will accuse you of either exaggerating your symptoms or trying to get them to cover an unrelated injury.
+The longer you wait, the harder it is to prove that the bike crash caused your injuries.
+And this gives the insurance company a chance to accuse you of either exaggerating your symptoms or trying to get them to cover an unrelated injury.

 RELATED: 5 Common Bicycle Accident Injuries

-Insurance companies are generally more concerned about their profits than fair payouts to claimants, so they’ll look for any potentially valid reason to reduce or deny your bicycle accident claim.
+Insurance companies are more concerned about their profits than fair payouts to claimants.
+So, they’ll look for any potentially valid reason to reduce or deny your bicycle accident claim.
 You, or your bicycle accident attorney, may need to build a case to show that you were not at fault.